vmt/udis86/docs/manual/libudis86.rst

     Skips ahead `n` number of bytes in the input stream.

+.. c:function:: int ud_input_end(const ud_t*);

+    Test for end of input.
+You can use this function to test if udis86 has exhausted the input.

 At the end of input, udis86 stops disassembly.
 If you want to restart or reset the source of input, you must again invoke one of the above functions.